I Just Can't Wait to Be King: Direct-to-video prequel

 It also appears in DisneyToon's 2004 direct-to-video followup The Lion King 1½.
 Timon and Pumbaa are disturbed by some noise from outside of their home, which is actually Simba, Nala, and the animals singing this musical number.
 Timon is angry and hits the leg of an elephant supporting the tower of animals with a stick.
 The elephant jumps in surprise and causes the tower to collapse, explaining why it collapses in the original film.
 Timon and Pumbaa's home is ruined by this event.

 In musical

 The song appears in the Broadway show and is performed by Scott Irby-Ranniar, Kajuana Shuford, and Geoff Hoyle on the 1997 Original Cast Recording.
-In the Spanish language version of The Lion King, "I Just Can't Wait to be King" was performed by Mexican singer and entertainer Kalimba.
-Elton John himself also recorded his own version of the song for the film's soundtrack.
+In the Spanish language version of The Lion King, "I Just Can't Wait to be King" was performed by the Mexican singer and entertainer Kalimba.
+Elton John also recorded his own version of the song for the film's soundtrack.